 - National Dental Academy allows only one absence, and the missed class must be made up before the end of the course session.
 Students are responsible for missed lecture material, clinical instruction, and assignments.
 To make up for an absence, students should refer to the syllabus and class textbook for reading assignments, then come to the next class with any questions.
 Instructors, time permitting, will answer questions and also assist students with mastering missed clinical skills.
 If an absence occurs on a testing day, the student will be required to take the test prior to the next class in the morning or during the lunch break.
 Make-up tests need to be scheduled with the instructor, who will be present during testing.

 - If a student needs more time off class for personal reasons, a leave of absence should be requested.
 These students will be able to return and join the next 10-Saturday session that has an opening.

 - Attendance records are kept on campus premises during the course.

 National Dental Academy student complaints are dealt with immediately and in a private interview with the instructor, program director, and/or other involved party.
 Call Bethany or Lindsay at (715) 298-4447 for assistance with resolving a student complaint.

 Students who withdrawal from National Dental Academy’s dental assisting course due to illness, a family emergency, or other personal reasons may apply again without penalty before the next session begins.
-If these students choose to apply again and take the next course instead of receive a refund (if due one), they may begin the course at Week One or the class number where they exited their original session.
+If these students choose to apply again and take the next course they may begin the course at Week One or the class number where they exited their original session with approval.
 National Dental Academy recommends starting over from the beginning at Week One of the new session.
 Before returning for a new session, repeat students must meet with the instructor or administrator to discuss the circumstances of their withdrawal.

-To request enrollment cancellation or to withdraw from a National Dental Academy of WI dental assisting course at or before Class 6, contact us.
+To request enrollment cancellation or to withdraw from a National Dental Academy of WI dental assisting course at or before the start of Class 3, contact us.